 Edward L. Beach

-Run Silent, Run Deep might well be called the Holy Grail of submarine novels.
-It’s the one everyone who comes later has to try to live up to.
-During World War II, Ned Beach served in three submarines.
-He was a member of U.S.S.
-Trigger’s commissioning crew, and remained with her for ten war patrols, in the process rising from assistant engineer to executive officer.
-He then went on to do one war patrol as XO in U.S.S.
-Tirante, before taking command of U.S.S.
-Piper during the final months of the war.
+Run Silent, Run Deep might well be called the holy grail of submarine novels.
+It’s the one everyone who comes later has to live up to.
+During World War II, Ned Beach served on three different submarines.
+He was a member of Trigger’s commissioning crew, and remained with her for ten war patrols, in the process rising from assistant engineer to executive officer.
+He then went on to do one war patrol as XO in Tirante, before taking command of Piper during the final months of the war.

-In Piper, Beach made a single war patrol, which ended prematurely with Japan’s surrender, and before Beach had the opportunity to sink anything.
+In Piper, Beach made a single war patrol, which ended prematurely with Japan’s surrender, and before he had an opportunity to sink anything.
 He did rescue some Japanese sailors, which he later commented seemed, all in all, probably a better way to end the war than with more killing.

 Beach wrote Run Silent, Run Deep while serving as Naval Aide to President Eisenhower, and it was published by Henry Holt and Company in 1955.
-It quickly attained best seller status and, in 1959, was made into the classic movie starring Clark Gable and Burt Lancaster.
-(The movie actually had very little in common with the book, other than some character names.)
-The current edition, which includes an Introduction by Edward P. Stafford, is published by the Naval Institute Press as part of their Classics of Naval Literature series.
+It quickly attained best seller status, and in 1959 was made into the classic movie starring Clark Gable and Burt Lancaster.
+(The movie actually had very little in common with the book, other than some character names; Beach himself commented that the producers “filmed the title.”)
+The edition being reviewed here, which includes an Introduction by Edward P. Stafford, is published by the Naval Institute Press as part of their Classics of Naval Literature series.

 Bledsoe doesn’t see it that way, taking the whole thing personally.
-He fails to recognize where he made his mistakes during the test and blames the whole thing on Richardson.
-And when both of them fall for the same girl, Bledsoe does everything he can to insure that she’ll dislike his CO, even though he probably recognizes that his own interests don't really go that deep.
+He fails to recognize where he made his mistakes during the test and blames his failure on Richardson.
+And when both of them fall for the same girl, Bledsoe does everything he can to insure she’ll dislike his CO, even though he recognizes that his own interest in her doesn’t go as deep.

 Richardson, during this time, is busy at Pearl Harbor investigating problems with the Mark 14 torpedo.
 There have been too many failures, including a number experienced by Richardson in Walrus.
 In real life, Swede Momsen conducted these tests.
 Here it is Richardson, though the tests themselves, and the methods and conclusions, are the same as Momsen’s.